AN ACT ESTABLISHING A SENSIBLE STATE MARIHUANA POLICY

-Be it enacted by the Senate and House of Representatives in General Court assembled, and by the authority of the same as follows:
+Be it enacted by the People, and by their authority, as follows:

 SECTION 1.This Act consists of five sections which together shall be known as "An Act Establishing A Sensible State Marihuana Policy."